 Passion 5 Patisserie is more like a dessert emporium than a bakery.
 Labeled as a “premium dessert café & gallery”, you’ll definitely find something to guzzle down amid the dessert frenzy and gallery atmosphere.

 Takeout Drawing is another cafe-cum-gallery to please your palate and your eyes.
 What sets this cafe apart from its competitors is that sales of the food and beverages go into funding the exhibitions, and the artists design the beverages.
 So you’ll end up with something you’ve never seen before that also tastes great!
-Paul’s Meringue Factory is a crowd pleaser.
+Paul’s Meringue Factory pictured above is a crowd pleaser.

-You’ll probably want a coffee after all that cake, so head to the quaint Ikovox behind the Hamilton Hotel for fresh batch of home-roasted coffee that comes in all the different styles you can imagine.
+You’ll probably want a coffee after all that cake, so head to the quaint Ikovox behind the Hamilton Hotel for a fresh batch of home-roasted coffee that comes in all the different styles you can imagine.
 The space is cramped, but the coffee is brilliant with knowledgeable baristas.
 For a quirky yet tranquil setting, climb up to Ando Cafe on the rooftop complete with courtyard.

 Insider tip: Another area close by Itaewon is Hannam-dong (not to be confused with Hanam, a city in Gyeonggi province).
 This area is where many of the consulates are placed, as well as the residences of many diplomats and celebrities.
 It has a Parisian feel, if the streets of Paris were on a hill.
 There are boutique stores, cute cafes and fancy restaurants, if you want to pop in for some brunch.

-Itaewon – Itaewon Station (이태원), line 6 (Brown) – take any exit, but you will most likely be taking exit 1 to get to most of the restaurants up on the hill.
+How to get to Itaewon – Itaewon Station (이태원), line 6 (Brown) – take any exit, but you will most likely be taking exit 1 to get to most of the restaurants up on the hill.
 You’ll come out at the Hamilton Hotel and shopping Centre.

-Hannam – Hangangjin (한강진역) exit 1 – to get to the Leeum Samsung Art Center.
+How to get to Hannam – Hangangjin (한강진역) exit 1 – to get to the Leeum Samsung Art Center.
 If you go down the hill it is about a 10-15min walk to the main street in Hannam or a 3min bus ride.

 Leeum Art Museum